-A key outcome for the Wholesale Electricity Market (WEM) is to ensure that electricity and related services are provided reliably and economically.
+Griffin Energy notes in its Rule Change Proposal that a key outcome for the Wholesale Electricity Market (WEM) is to ensure that electricity and related services are provided reliably and economically.

 The Long Term Projected Assessment of System Adequacy (PASA) is a process through which the Independent Market Operator (IMO) determines the amount of capacity required to meet future peak system demand and reliability requirements.